Blackboard Jungle (1955)

 “I loved the whole movie and thought Dad was great, of course, but I couldn’t stop thinking about that credit sequence and the music I loved playing front and center.
 There wasn’t a happier kid than me in the whole world just then.”

 Interesting side note, MGM bought the film rights, meaning the rights to use the song in the film, for $5,000.
 For this price, they were allowed to play the song at three different times during Blackboard Jungle.
 For an additional $2,500, MGM could have bought complete ownership of the song.
 But they didn’t!!!!!!!

 Remember, “Rock Around the Clock” wasn’t a hit yet—in fact, it was the “B” side of the record—meaning the music producers didn’t expect it to amount to much, and just kind of threw it on the back of the record as sort of a freebee for the buyer.
 I can imagine how foolish the powers that be at MGM felt when the song became a national phenomenon after the release of Blackboard Jungle!

 No More, I Promise!

 Ok, that’s it!
-Don’t forget to check my calendar as our month celebrating Sidney Poitier continues next week!
+Don’t forget to check out the TCM film schedule as our month celebrating Sidney Poitier continues next week!
 Soooo many good ones, including his Oscar winning performance in Lilies of the Field (1963).
 You don’t want to miss it!

 Have you seen Blackboard Jungle?
 Do you find Sidney’s performance as captivating as I do?